chengqing97/iphone-android-emulator-skin/README.md

 ### Emulator Settings

-Create new hardware profile with the following parameters accordingly when using the skins
+Supply hardware profile with the following parameters accordingly when using the skins

 iPhone X: 5.8-inch 1125x2436px